AravindShounik/BubbleBash/README.md

 ```bash
   make
 ```
-Now, you can simply run the *executable* from *bin* or we can use the following code
+Now, you can simply use the following code

 ```bash
 bin/main